-Improvement Status A stand-alone urban route covering the Trial finished July 2016.
-The route is now Summerhill area (two year trial) confirmed as part of the urban bus services contract.
+Improvement Status A stand-alone urban route covering the Summerhill area (two year trial) confirmed as part of the urban bus services contract.
 A two year trial of increased peak frequency Trial ceased in September 2018 due to low (10 minute services) on Routes 5 and 6 patronage.